gimox/json-routing/README.md

 - policyPath: set a custom base policy dir for all rout
 - policy: is an array of policy `file:action` to fire before controller
 - baseUrl: is a base path for all url routes in file.
 Example, inside a file all routes start with `/api/*`, i can set base url as `/api`.
 Now all file routes start with `/api`.
 If i have a routes `/users`, it fired when user called `/api/users`
+- cors: enable Cross-origin resource sharing for all file routes.

 > **NOTE:**  the key "GLOBAL" must be uppercase.